-- (a) Council endorse the key objectives and targets developed in the 2015 UFMP exercise by: - (i) recognizing that trees on both private and public lands are essential components of the urban forest and ecology of the City; - (ii) setting an explicit canopy recovery target (eg, 27% canopy coverage by 2045); - (iii) committing to increase the currently projected maximum number of trees (2500) that can be planted on City land; and - (iv) directing staff to develop strategies for increasing lands on which the City can plant additional trees to help meet the target. - (b) Progress in achieving these objectives and targets should be monitored through the presentation of annual Tree Canopy Reports to Council (see Recommendation R14b and R18d). - (c) Council direct staff to investigate and report to Council on means to prevent the removal of or interference with trees, and to facilitate the planting of trees, by the City and BNSF on BNSF lands.
+- (a) The process of developing an Urban Forest Management Plan be completed as soon as possible. - (b) Key elements of the UFMP should include: - (i) recognition that trees on both private and public lands are essential components of the urban forest and ecology of the city; - (ii) setting an explicit canopy recovery target (eg, 27% canopy coverage by 2045); - (iii) undertakings to increase the currently projected maximum number of trees (2500) that can be planted on City land and - (iv) strategies for increasing lands on which the City can plant additional trees to help meet the target. - (c) Progress in achieving any UFMP or canopy coverage goals should be monitored through the presentation of annual Tree Canopy Plan updates to Council (see Recommendation R20). - (d) Council direct staff to investigate and report to Council on means, legal and otherwise, to prevent the removal of or interference with trees, and to facilitate the planting of trees, by the City and BNSF on BNSF lands.